grafana/metrictank/docs/inputs.md

 * MetricData
 * MetricPoint

-Both formats have a corresponding implementation in the [schema repository](https://github.com/grafana/metrictank/schema), making it trivial to implement your own producers (and consumers) if you use Golang.
+Both formats have a corresponding implementation in [schema](https://github.com/grafana/metrictank/schema), making it trivial to implement your own producers (and consumers) if you use Golang.

 ### MetricData